mqopen/mqspeak/README.md

 sensor die.
 By default channel never will be updated until data from all sensors arrives.
 Inactive sensor causes channel update will be stalled.

-When update waiting enabled, mqspeak will wait defined about of seconds and then sends out even incomplete channel update.
+When update waiting enabled, mqspeak will wait defined amount of seconds and then sends out even incomplete channel update.

 Waiting scenario can be divided into following cases: